• Free shipping

 Richard McKay |

-Sports medicine and rehabilitation centres are uniquely designed to aid people in recovering from injuries, managing pain, and improving their physical capabilities.
-These facilities cater to patients ranging from professional athletes to individuals recovering from surgeries, injuries, or chronic conditions.
+Sports medicine and rehabilitation centres are designed to help people recover from injuries, manage pain and improve physical abilities.
+These facilities cater to athletes to people recovering from surgeries, injuries or chronic conditions.

-The flooring in sports medicine and physiotherapy clinics must meet several specific requirements to support patients and practitioners.
-Sports medicine flooring primary considerations include:
+Rehabilitation centre flooring must meet several specific requirements to support patients and practitioners.
+Here's a few things to consider:

 Support & Impact Absorption

-Patients in rehab often engage in low to moderate impact exercises that need cushioning to protect joints.
-Proper shock absorption helps reduce impact stress, easing the strain on muscles, tendons, and joints.
+Patients in rehabilitation do low to moderate exercises that need cushioning to protect joints.
+Proper shock absorption reduces impact stress, easing the strain on muscles, tendons and joints.
+It is important to opt for a floor solution that offers enough impact absorption.

 Anti-Fatigue & Comfort

-Rehab activities can be long and repetitive.
-Flooring that supports anti-fatigue features can help prevent exhaustion, making it easier for both patients and practitioners to move comfortably and stay engaged without strain.
-A comfortable surface is essential for patients recovering from injuries, balancing softness with the firmness required for support.
-Floors that are too hard or soft can risk injury or discomfort.
+Rehabilitation exercises can be long and repetitive.
+Flooring with anti-fatigue features can help prevent exhaustion, making it easier for patients and practitioners to move comfortably and stay engaged without strain.
+A comfortable surface is essential for patients recovering from injuries, balancing softness with firmness required for support.
+Floors that are too hard or too soft can risk injury or discomfort.

 Slip Resistance

 Many exercises require precise movements and stability.
-Slip-resistant surfaces ensure that patients have the right traction to perform exercises without risking falls, slips, or injuries, making this feature vital for safety.
+Slip resistant surfaces ensure patients have the right traction to do exercises without the risk of falls, slips or injuries, making this feature vital for safety.

 Rubber Flooring